 My kids love the animated movie Trolls, and they recently discovered the cartoon version on Netflix.
 In one episode, Branch, a major character, helps out another character learn how to win the affections of a lady.
-However, when said character puts his advice into practice around Poppy, Branch’s love interest, Branch begins to fight for her attention in a way he hadn’t before and reveals to her that he had saved his hug for her on Hug Day.
+However, when this character puts his advice into practice around Poppy, Branch’s love interest, Branch begins to fight for her attention in a way he hadn’t before and reveals to her that he had saved his hug for her on Hug Day.

-As he discloses this information, the character acting interested in Poppy reveals that he was feigning an interest to give Branch the proper motivation to tell her his feelings.
+As he discloses this information, the character acting interested in Poppy reveals that he was feigning interest to give Branch the proper motivation to tell her his feelings.
 The episode highlights what is true for us all: In some situations, we know in our head what we want to do or should do, but we need a little push or extra motivation to make it to the finish line.
 And sometimes, our hardships serve to propel us there.

 How God Can Turn Our Obstacles Into Roads

 In Isaiah 49:11, it says this: “I will turn all my mountains into roads, and my highways will be raised up.”
 In this passage, the Israelites are being led home from Babylon into Israel.
 After being exiled for 70 years from their own land, they are freed, and we are given an image of God leading the captives home, like a shepherd guiding sheep.
 The words are not only representative of the captives, but also of Christians on their spiritual walks with Jesus.

 We can make two observations.
 First, we can’t help but notice that the mountains say “my” before them.
 At times, the difficult situations that are so disappointing and discouraging that we wish to escape are those God placed in our path because He knows what is needed to form us into the person we were meant to be.